 By the end of this course students will be able to:

-■ apply and interpret methods of dimension reduction such as principal component analysis, multidimensional scaling and the biplot;
+■ apply and interpret methods of dimension reduction such as principal component analysis and the biplot;

 ■ apply and interpret classical methods for cluster analysis;

 ■ apply and interpret a wide range of methods for classification;

 ■ explain and interpret ROC curves and performance measures such as AOC

 ■ fit support vector machines to data and assess their predictive ability objectively.

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.